eclipse-thingweb/playground/README.md

 ## Publish a new version

-1. Run `lerna bootstrap` to install dependencies among the packages, even if a package has never been published before.
-Make sure you have not increased the dependency versions yet, e.g., you have a new package _newExample_ and the _oldExample_ depends on it.
-The _newExample_ is on version `0.0.0` (since you want to publish it as `1.0.0`) then in the _oldExample_ package.json the dependency has to be on the same version (or lower) so `"dependencies" { newExample: "^0.0.0"}}`. **Otherwise lerna will not accept linking the local _newExample_.**
+1. Run `npm install` in the root directory to install and link all workspace dependencies.
-2. If `lerna bootstrap` was successful you can now bump dependency versions (if required), e.g., you could now do `"dependencies" { newExample: "^1.0.0"}}` in the _oldExample_ package.json.
+2. Bump the version of each changed package using `npm version <patch|minor|major>` inside the respective package directory.
-3. Run `lerna publish` to publish all the new package versions.
-Lerna will then ask for every changed package whether it received a patch, minor or major update.
-In our example, you should now select major for the _newExample_ so that it will be published as `1.0.0` version.
+3. Publish each updated package with `npm publish` from its directory (or use `npm publish --workspaces` from the root to publish all).
 You should log in to npm via `npm login` before doing this.

 ## Adapting Licenses